jgolla/PI-Coresight-Custom-Symbols/LiquidGauge.md

 	</div>
     ```

 1. The implementation for the scale will be in init function to set the initial scale and then the resize function to update the scale as the size of the symbol changes.
+In `init`, we will default to a scale of 1.
+On every resize, we will recompute the scale, delete the symbol, and they re-add it.

 	```javascript
     function init(scope, elem) {